Hope Clarke

-Hope Clarke (born March 23, 1941) is an American actress, dancer, vocalist, choreographer, and director.
-Clarke, a Tony Award nominee, made history in 1995 when she became the first African-American, as well as the first African-American woman, to direct and choreograph a major staging of the classic opera, Porgy and Bess.
+Hope Clarke (March 23, 1941 – July 23, 2026) was an American actress, dancer, vocalist, choreographer, and opera director.
+In 1995, she became the first black director of a major U.S. opera production, when she staged Porgy and Bess at the Houston Grand Opera.

-Clarke began her career as a principal dancer with the Katherine Dunham Company and the Alvin Ailey American Dance Theater, and as an actress appeared in many stage, film, and television productions.
-As a choreographer, Clarke is credited with staging and movement for more than 30 shows on and off Broadway.

 Early life and education

 Born in Washington, D.C. to Maurice Aloysius Clarke And Hope Aldridge, Clarke was raised with her sister, Barbara, in a middle class Black community, a place where people shopped through mail-order catalogues in order to purchase clothes offered in stores where they were not welcomed.
 “The black community, as I remember it, was very closely knit," Clarke said in the San Francisco Examiner: "Before the fabric of this society was torn by racism and lack of education, we all took care of each other.
 We all watched each other's children."

 Clarke began studying dance with her sister at the Alma Davis Dance School in Washington, DC.
 She attended Spingarn High School, and graduated in 1959.
 In her senior year, she was a lead dancer with Doris W. Jones and her company.

-Clarke worked as a summer employee for the CIA.
+She worked as a summer employee for the CIA.

 Career

 West Side Story to Don’t Bother Me, I Can’t Cope

 In 1959, Clarke landed a role in the original touring cast of West Side Story.
 At the urging of her sister, she auditioned for the role, got it, and joined the touring company while it was in Chicago, and remained in the cast until April 23, 1960.
 In 1961, Clarke appeared in the interracial love story Kwamina starring Brock Peters and Robert Guillaume, and featuring the choreography of Agnes de Mille.

+In 1966, Clarke appeared in the Metropolitan Opera's first production of Samuel Barber's Antony and Cleopatra.

 In 1967, she played a minor role and was part of the ensemble in Hallelujah, Baby!, which received five Tony Awards, including Best Musical.
+In addition, she starred in the New York performances of Talley Beatty's reformed dance company after his residency in Sweden.

-In 1966, Clarke appeared in the Metropolitan Opera's first production, Antony and Cleopatra.
-In 1968, she played Mamselle Tulip in the House of Flowers at the Lucille Lortel Theatre.
+In 1968, she played Mamselle Tulip in The House of Flowers at the Lucille Lortel Theatre.
 In 1969, Clarke had a role in Douglas Turner Ward’s “The Reckoning” at the St. Mark’s Playhouse, an off-off Broadway theater that showcased the work of the Negro Ensemble Company.

-In 1970, Clarke was a dancer in “Purlie,” a musical that nominated for five Tony Awards.
+In 1970, Clarke was a dancer in “Purlie,” a musical that nominated for five Tony Awards!.
 In 1972, she was in the musical “Don’t Bother Me, I Can’t Cope,” which was the first Broadway musical to be directed by an African American woman, Vinnette Carroll.